dwyl/PWA-Liveview/README.md

 ## Add WebAssembly and a collaborative map

 A WASM module is a static asset so it will be cached when called.
 Javascript can run it.

+We used `Zig` to cod and produce it.
+Since the great circle is CPU intensive, it makes sense to use calcuation box like WASM.
+Furthermore, this (simple) module is lighting fast.

 We add the `Vite` plugin `vite-plugin-wasm` to bring in WASM files, so the list of our plugins is: